Gaganub/Gaganub/README.md

 I'm an **Information Science & Engineering** student at SDM College of Engineering & Technology (🎓 Expected June 2025), based in Dharwad, Karnataka 🇮🇳.

-🚀 My focus is on leveraging **data science, big data, statistics, and business analytics** to drive informed decision-making.
+🚀 My focus is on leveraging **data science, big data, statistics, and business analytics** to drive Informed decision-making.
 I'm passionate about applying these skills to solve complex problems, particularly in **technology, finance and healthcare research**.

 💡 Actively learning through platforms like **MIT's OCW and MITx**, my experience includes robust research methodologies (literature surveys, prior art searches, analysis).
 I adopt a multidisciplinary approach, combining data science, math, and ML models to drive innovation.